barsi/odoo-rtl/README.md

 # Odoo RTL (Right to left) Project

+## For Version 12.0+, Odoo added support for RTL, please refere to offecial [Odoo Installation](https://www.odoo.com/documentation/12.0/setup/install.html) to learn how to enable RTL.

 **version 11.0 community**

 This project developed as a set of modules to provide Right to left support for Odoo v11.0 community edition (formely known as OpenERP).